 COVID-19 and the Graduate Admissions Cycle 2020-2021

-Applicants should notify the Faculty Admissions team if it will not be possible to sit the test by July 2020.
+MCAT: Current International applicants who have experienced further delays to their MCAT dates due to COVID19 disruptions must notify the HMS Admissions team.
 While every effort will be made to accommodate individual circumstances, applicants should be aware that a later test sitting will delay or could preclude their being ranked for a course offer, and may also impact their ability to obtain a Student Visa in time for January 2021 course commencement.

 The FHMS Admissions Team is monitoring the situation and will notify applicants should further changes or accommodations become necessary.
 Please don't hesitate to contact us with any queries or concerns you may have.